 The CA certificate issuer (Certificate Authority) also owns a registered key pair, similar to a user.
 Only one key in the key pair is public (public key).
 When CA issues a new user certificate, it signs this certificate with the CA's private key and thus guarantees the user's identity.
 CA signing prevents anyone from creating their own certificates in someone else's name without it being detected.
 The CA Public Key must be available to those who use certificates or smart cards issued by this CA.

 Programs that want to verify authenticity of a user's certificate decrypt the signature with the CA's public key.
 The CA's public key is distributed or retrieved from the CA certificate issuer.

 The CA certificate is stored in the system (in AD) or your computer's local archive of Trusted Certificate Publisher, along with the publishers you trust.
 Consequently, it is confirmed that the user 's certificate, or server certificate issued by a CA you trust, is not a false certificate and that certificate has not changed after it was issued.

 CRL over revoked certificate (barring list)

 The Certificate Revocation List (CRL) is a list of revoked certificates that the certificate publisher publishes.
 It is an important part of the security to have access to updated versions of these lists.
-Certificates can be revoked for various reasons, for example, a smart card has fallen into wrong hands and the PINs of the card have been disclosed, or that a user has terminated his/he employment and should no longer have access to any system belonging to his/her former employer.
+Certificates can be revoked for various reasons, for example, if a smart card has fallen into the wrong hands and the PINs of the card have been disclosed, or that a user has terminated his/her employment and should no longer have access to any system belonging to his/her former employer.
 For example, in the user certificate, the http-address is from where the list is dropped, or the address of a LDAP directory.
 The check is completely automated but can also be turned off depending on which application or browser is being used.